dsager/dotfiles/README.md

 # dotfiles

-Some scripts and [notes](NOTES.md) to setup and customize my working environment.
+Some scripts and [notes](NOTES.md) to setup and customize my working environment (Elementary OS).

-It's opinionated and a constant WIP, but feel free to take over what you like...
+This is opinionated and a constant WIP, but feel to look around anyway...

 ## Usage